Random Perturbations of Matrix Polynomials: Main results

 \end{proof}

 \begin{remark} Let us compare Theorems \ref{thres} and \ref{spectrum}.
 First note that the latter one has slightly stronger assumptions, which are however necessary for defining the limit point $z_0$, also the sequence $n_N$ is required there to be constant.
 Comparing the claims let us note that both theorems state more or less the same fact: the eigenvalues converge to some limit points with a certain convergence rate.
-If $n=1$ the claim of Theorem \ref{spectrum} is slightly stronger than the one of Theorem \ref{thres}.
-Namely, the function $K(z)$ is in this situation a scalar function, and the condition
+If $n=1$ the claim of Theorem \ref{spectrum} is slightly than the one of Theorem \ref{thres}.
+Namely, the function $K(z)$ is a scalar function in this situation, and the condition

 which constitutes the set $\widetilde{ \mathbf{S}}_N$, locates with high probability the eigenvalues in the (approximate) discs around the points $z_0$ and with radius equal to $N^{-\beta}$, for $\beta<\alpha$, while Theorem \ref{spectrum} already states that $\beta=\alpha$.